Sudhan1112/Cricket-Team-Selection-app/readme.md

-# Cricket Team Selection Room - Backend
+# Cricket Team Selection Room

 A real-time multiplayer backend for cricket team selection using Express.js, Socket.IO, and Redis.
 This system allows multiple users to join rooms and take turns selecting cricket players in a real-time environment with comprehensive Docker support and API testing suite.